jvalrog/atmega-timers/Readme.md

 				...
 			}

+	- `timerX_stop()` disables that timer by setting prescaler to "none".
+Energy saving feature.

 	- You can disable interrupt definition in the header file by commenting one of those `#define`:

 			#define ENABLE_TIMER0